Sepmeyer Award – Excellence in Credentials Evaluation Research

 - Significance of contribution to the field

 The selection will be made by a committee who are highly reputed professionals in credentials evaluation, international enrollment management, and international higher education.
 The decision of the committee, once announced, will be final.
-The 2025 panel members are:

 Award

-The recipient(s) of the award and grant will be formally notified by email no later than June 30, 2025.
+The recipient(s) of the award and grant will be formally notified by email no later than June 30, 2026.
 A single award of $1,000 USD and an honorary certificate will be distributed to the recipient(s).
 If there are multiple authors, the award will be shared among the recipients.
 The recipient(s) will be featured on IERF’s website and social media platforms and will be given priority consideration for co-presenting or joint publication opportunities.

 Contact